Muddy Waters Research: Other

 In August 2016, Muddy Waters released a report claiming that pacemakers and other implantable medical devices made by St. Jude Medical were highly vulnerable to hacking.
 St. Jude Medical denied the claims made by Muddy Waters, stating that they were "false and misleading" and sued the firm for defamation.
 In January 2017, the U.S. Food & Drug Administration and the Department of Homeland Security released the results of an investigation into St. Jude's cybersecurity vulnerabilities, which confirmed the findings of Muddy Waters.

 On his process for finding wrongdoing at companies, Block has been quoted saying "It's a bit like solving a puzzle.
 You're really trying to find the pieces and how they match together to make a clear picture of just what the company is doing."

 Block appears frequently as a commentator on Bloomberg Television, CNBC and the BBC.
 He has written op-eds in the Wall Street Journal, Financial Times, and The New York Times on various topics related to improving corporate governance and market transparency.

 On June 29, 2017, Muddy Waters opened research into Prothena Corp PLC, a biotech company whose leading product the shortseller claimed was commercially unviable.

 In August 2019, Muddy Waters announced that it was short Burford Capital, citing issues, as Muddy Waters saw it, with Burford's fair value accounting practices.
 In December 2019, Muddy Waters announced it was short NMC Health.

 In January 2020, Muddy Waters warned that Luckin Coffee, what they termed a "fundamentally broken business", fabricated its sales and expenses whilst management cashed out on the stock; on April 2, the company admitted that its COO and subordinates significantly fabricated corporate metrics, sending the stock down over 70%.

 In May 2020, Muddy Waters announced that it is short GSX Techedu Inc. (GSX US).

 In November 2020, Muddy Waters announced that it is short JOYY Inc (NASDAQ: YY).

 In March 2021, Muddy Waters announced that it is short XL Fleet Corp (NYSE: XL US).

 In July 12, 2022, Muddy waters announced that it is short Hannon Armstrong Sustainable Infrastructure Capital (NYSE:HASI US), citing issues with Hannon Armstrong's accounting which it considered both "complex and misleading" making their "financial statements effectively meaningless".

+In November 2022, Muddy Waters announced it was short on DLocal Ltf (DLO US).

+In June 2024, it announced a short on Eurofins Scientific.